Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Commercial Operations

-Any person who advertises or holds themselves out as providing aircraft-based services, including commercial drone operations, must obtain a Commercial Operations License from MnDOT Office of Aeronautics.
-Annual fee of $30.
-License test administered under Minn.
-R. 8800.3100 and 8800.3200.
+Any person or entity that advertises or holds itself out as providing aircraft-based services must obtain a Commercial Operations License from MnDOT Office of Aeronautics.
+The determination is case-by-case: the key question is whether the drone's output goes to a third party.
+Annual fee is $30.

 View source